 Roofing including roof space

-Repair category 2
+Repair category 1

-Notes The pitched and slate roof covering was seen to be original and was showing some signs of wear and tear with some loose and lifted slates noted.
-Ongoing maintenance should be anticipated.
-There is a flat roof covering over the bay window projection.
+Notes It is our understanding the roof has been reclad in the past and any documentation for this work, where available, should be obtained.
+Moss growth was noted on the roof covering requiring removal.
+There is a flat roof covering over the extension.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.

-20 MEARNS ROAD, CLARKSTON,
+It may be prudent to confirm the service history of the roof covering.